Start Speaking A Language In Just 3 Weeks? Here's How YOU Can Do It Too!

 2. Create a manageable learning schedule

-Three weeks is enough time to get conversational in a new language, but only if you create a strict learning schedule for yourself that makes the most of each day!
+Three weeks is enough time to start talking in a new language, but only if you create a strict learning schedule for yourself that makes the most of each day!

 Learning enough to be conversational is less daunting if you plan in advance exactly which courses you want to learn, and then count the number of lessons found within those courses so that you can break down your learning into manageable chunks.